 Investing in grassroots change makers is a better solution to the immigration crisis

 People like Allan Ortiz in the video below from one of our many outstanding nonprofit partners, Caras Alegres.
-Thanks to Allan and his small team, he has helped lift many families such as that of Maria out of poverty (see below video for the full story).
-It is people like Allan in which Philanthropists need to support in order for long term sustainable change and improvement in these communities.
+Thanks to Allan and his team, he has helped lift many families such as that of Maria out of poverty (see below video for the full story).
+It is people like Allan in which Philanthropists need to support for long term sustainable change and improvement in these communities.

 Immigration will never be an effective way to deal with suffering of people in the world.
 99.9% will never be able to emigrate to rich countries.